open-quantum-safe/ci-containers/integration/oqs_openssh/README.md

 - liboqs master branch with OQS-master
 - liboqs nist branch with OQS-master

 The scripts have been tested on Ubuntu 14.04 and Ubuntu 16.04.
+Currently the integration testing script does not run on Ubuntu 18.04 (but the OQS-OpenSSH integration does run on Ubuntu 18.04, see special build instructions in the OQS-OpenSSL README.md).

 The [README.md](https://github.com/open-quantum-safe/openssh-portable/blob/OQS-master/README.md) file for the OQS-OpenSSH fork describes the various key exchange mechanisms supported by each configuration.